volfovaklara/password-generator/README.md

 ### User Story
 > AS A consumer

-> I WANT generate a random password
+> I WANT to generate a random password

-> SO THAT I don't use the same passwords everytime
+> SO THAT I don't use the same password everytime

 ### Acceptance Criteria
 > 1. Generate a password when the button is clicked.